Senior Director, Puppy Mills Campaign

 Kahn earned her B.A. from Tufts University and is currently studying part-time for a law degree at the University of the District of Columbia David A. Clark School of Law.

-She lives in Maryland with her dog Koby, a poodle mix she adopted from a shelter.
+She lives in Maryland with her dog Koby, a poodle mix she adopted from an animal shelter.

 Journalists seeking interviews with HSUS experts, please see our directory of media contacts.